Senate elections

 Candidates are recommended to:

-• Be ready to answer questions about their platform, experience, and vision for their Senatorship
+• Be ready to answer questions about their platform, experience, and vision for their senatorship

 Election process

 Elections are conducted by academic colleges through the Student Hub platform.
-Voters will vote for Senators from their home college.
-Voting opens at 10:00PM on January 20, 2026 and closes at 11:59PM on January 23, 2026.
-Students will be able to vote for multiple candidates within their academic college, and the candidates with the most votes will be elected.
-Each candidate will have a brief blurb on the platform to inform voters about their background and platform, and students are strongly encouraged to attend the Meet the Candidates event to learn more about the individuals running for office.
-Once results are verified, they will officially be announced on January 25, 2026 at 11:59PM.
+Voters will vote for senators from their home college.
+Voting opens at 10:00 PM on September 15th, 2026 and closes between September 22nd and September 25th, 2026.
+Students may vote for multiple candidates within their academic college, and the candidates with the most votes will be elected.